Directory of Social Change: History

 In 1975 Michael Norton published a book entitled 'The Directory of Social Change' and the organization was formed.
 The book, was a directory, the first of its kind, full of ideas, information and contacts for those wanting to explore alternatives for creating better communities and a better society.
+The film maker Sue Crockford was a founding trustee and member for 35 years.

 Four directories were published on community, education, housing and women.
 In 1977, Michael organized his first fundraising training and started publishing practical information on fundraising, marketing, management and legal issues for charities.
 In 1984, looking for a more sustainable source of income, Michael created the first “Guide to Company Giving” and then asked Luke FitzHerbert to create a “Guide to the Major Trusts”.

 This was how the Directory of Social Change started, adopting the principles of social enterprise in structuring how it operated and was funded.

 In 1988, Luke FitzHerbert became co-director with Michael Norton and together they established DSC’s Liverpool office.
 In 1992, DSC organized the first Charityfair.
 In 1995, Norton and FitzHerbert stepped down as co-directors and Mike Eastwood was appointed as their successor.
 In 2001, Eastwood stepped down and Debra Allcock Tyler was appointed.

 Since 1975 DSC has helped make tens of thousands of charities stronger.
 In 2016, around 35 staff worked in their London and Liverpool offices.